psychemedia/finn-resources/src/finn_leadership_fianna.md

 Fionn bent to his spear and unloosed its coverings.

-Then from the darkness there came another sound; a low, sweet soimd; thrillingly joyous, thrillingly low; so low the ear could scarcely note it, so sweet the ear wished to catch nothing else and would strive to hear ' it rather than all sounds that may be heard by man: the music of another world! the unearthly, dear melody of the Shi!
+Then from the darkness there came another sound; a low, sweet sound; thrillingly joyous, thrillingly low; so low the ear could scarcely note it, so sweet the ear wished to catch nothing else and would strive to hear ' it rather than all sounds that may be heard by man: the music of another world! the unearthly, dear melody of the Shi!
 So sweet it was that the sense strained to it, and having reached must follow drowsily in its wake, and would merge in it, and could not return again to its own place imtil that strange harmony was finished and the ear restored to freedom.

 But Fionn had taken the covering from his spear, and with his brow pressed close to it he kept his mind and all his senses engaged on that sizzling, murderous point.